camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * **Instruction Applicability**: For certain activity types, only transition instances but not activity instances can be migrated

-If validation reports errors, migration fails with a `MigrationInstructionInstanceValidationException` providing a `MigrationInstructionInstanceValidationReport` object with details on the validation errors.
+If validation reports errors, migration fails with a `MigratingProcessInstanceValidationException` providing a `MigratingProcessInstanceValidationReport` object with details on the validation errors.

 #### Completeness